pravinthube9403/Namaste-React/redme.md

 -virtual dom is nothing but a Object

 # Deep Algorithm

 -finds out the difference between previous DOM and updated DOM

+# Monolethe Architecture

+-all code in one project
+--sending sms
+--api

+# Microservices Architecture

+-ui
+-authintication
+-db
+-sms sending

+-build different and all the combine together foms a big app

+-seperation of consons

+--how to interact with each other
+-